secured lock Secured with SHA-256 Encryption

 • $50,000 for injury per accident for underinsured and uninsured

 Minnesota is one of the only five states in the country that requires residents to purchase liability coverage, personal liability protection, and uninsured/underinsured coverage.
 However, this is the minimum amount that is required by the state.
-In case of an accident, the cost can be much higher.
+In case of an accident, the cost can be much higher, so it’s essential to explore cheap auto insurance in Minnesota for better coverage options.

 What’s liability insurance?

 Liability insurance pays for injuries and damages to the third party in case of an accident where you are at fault.
-In case you rear-ended a car and held at fault, and your insurer may cover the damage to the third-party up to your coverage limit.
+If you rear-ended a car and are held at fault, your insurer may cover the damage to the third party up to your coverage limit.

-In case the damage is above your coverage limit, you may need to compensate the third party out of pocket.
-That is why it is imperative that you have adequate coverage to protect yourself against financial implications.
+If the damage exceeds your coverage limit, you may need to compensate the third party out of pocket.
+That is why you must have adequate coverage, such as cheap auto insurance in Minnesota, to protect yourself against financial implications.

 Watch this video from Allstate to learn more about liability insurance: